Exchange Program

 Course: Patents, Innovation, and Technology Transfer (3 ECTS)

-Gain knowledge of the process of commercializing new technologies in the life sciences; learn how to draft technology transfer agreements; acquire knowledge regarding marketing strategies for new technologies in the life sciences; develop the legal and policy skills needed to accelerate the development, implementation, and access to new technologies in the life sciences.
+Acquire knowledge regarding the process of commercializing and bringing new technologies to market in the life sciences; gain an introduction to drafting technology transfer agreements; acquire knowledge regarding marketing strategies for new technologies in the life sciences; develop the legal and policy skills needed to accelerate the development, implementation, and access to new technologies in the life sciences.

 Contents

-Study of the value chain for new technologies in the life sciences sector; the incentives and disincentives for the development and commercialization of new technologies within a given system; intellectual property policies of universities and research centers located in Quebec, Canada, and other jurisdictions; research grants; clinical trial approval policies; etc.; Study of barriers to the implementation of new scientific technologies; legal rules underlying the drafting of technology transfer agreements such as confidentiality agreements, material transfer agreements, research agreements, licenses, and distribution contracts in the life sciences sector; drafting of agreements and study of emerging models for access to scientific data and new technologies.
+Study of the value chain for new technologies in the life sciences, the incentives and disincentives for the development and commercialization of new technologies within a given system, intellectual property policies of universities and research centers located in Quebec, Canada, and other jurisdictions, research grants, clinical trial approval policies, etc.; Study of barriers to the implementation of new scientific technologies; the legal rules underlying the drafting of technology transfer agreements—such as confidentiality agreements, material transfer agreements, research agreements, licenses, and distribution contracts—in the life sciences sector; drafting of agreements and study of emerging models for access to scientific data and new technologies.

 Course: Digital Data and Life Sciences (3 ECTS)